FOREX-Dollar edges up vs yen, sterling drives higher

 The move was all the more shocking given how little faith the market has

-shown in the pound's ability to rise further against the dollar after a 10
+shown in sterling's ability to rise further against the dollar after a 10

 percent rise in the past year.
 The currency has baulked so far this year at any